tech-by-design/tech-by-design.github.io/src/content/page/hub.md

 #### Need Help?

 If you are with an SCN:
-- Please direct quesitons to your QE contact or technical team.
+- Please direct questions to your QE contact or technical team.

 If you are with a QE:
 - Use our [Get Help](/get-help) page for self service resources on the Tech by Design Hub.